 Complying with regulations is like playing a game of Jenga – one wrong move, and everything comes crashing down.
 The difficulty level is set to “impossible,” and startups are left feeling like they’re in a never-ending game of Whack-a-Mole.

-The impact of regulations on the growth and success of startups is like a monkey wrench thrown into a well-oiled machine – it can mess everything up.
+The impact of regulations on startups’ growth and success is like a monkey wrench thrown into a well-oiled machine—it can mess everything up.
 Startups must spend valuable time and resources navigating the regulatory maze instead of focusing on growth and innovation.

 But don’t despair, my fellow entrepreneurs!
 There are ways to navigate the regulatory landscape.
 Get a good lawyer, stay informed, and don’t be afraid to ask for help.
 Together, we can conquer the regulatory monster and emerge victorious!